A Biblical Rebuttal of "The Fulfillment of the Promises of God"

 The Lord shall cause your enemies who rise up against you to be defeated before you; they will come out against you one way and will flee before you seven ways.

 If Israel was truly obedient, the nations around her would be defeated and terrified.
-And, as OT history abundantly teaches, when Israel was disobedient to the LORD, the nations surrounding her became very aggressive and systematically destroyed Israel and took her land and killed her people.
+And, as OT history abundantly teaches, when Israel was disobedient to the LORD, the nations surrounding her became very aggressive and systematically destroyed Israel, took her land and killed her people.

 The Ratification of the Covenant (Exodus 24) [page 79]

 “Already in Exodus 19.8 the people commit themselves to do all that Yahweh has spoken to them.
 God moves forward with his Covenant purposes by giving to Israel His law (Exo 20.1 - 23.19), reminding them of the promise to conquer the land of Canaan (Exo 23.20-33), and ratifying the covenant through a covenant ceremony (Exo 24.1-18).
-These matters are important for understanding the Covenant that God makes with Israel.” [ch 6, pg 79, [numbered points] mine]
+These matters are important for understanding the Covenant that God makes with Israel.” [ch 6, pg 79]

 “… the people commit themselves to do all that Yahweh has spoken to them …”

-Dr. Belcher is correct when he states that the people committed themselves to obedience; however, he has been strangely silent on Israel's consistent disobedience throughout OT history, beginning with the Exodus.
-Their commitment was really in name only, with no substance behind it.
+Dr. Belcher is correct when he states that the people committed themselves to obedience; however, he has been strangely silent on Israel's actual and consistent disobedience throughout OT history, beginning with the Exodus.
+Their commitment was in name only, with no substance behind it.

 Dr. Belcher also fails to highlight the warning in Exo 23.20-21: